Table of Contents

 You will want to consider a few things as you setup a Quantity-type BOM and how it will be used. i.e.:

-• Then when someone orders 6 Singles; the Picker would be told to pick it as one 4-pack and two Singles
+- If someone orders 6 jars ("Singles"), the picker should be directed to pick the line as one 4-pack and two Singles (equivalent to 1.5 cases).

 ● The Singles can: "Split a Case to make 4 Singles"